ewan-lister/EE-399/README.md

 # EE-399
-Code and assignments completed for EE 399, a machine learning course
+Code and assignments completed for EE 399, a machine learning course.
+As the homeworks progress I complete projects in Principal Component Analysis, Support Vector Machines, Recurrent Neural Networks, and Echo State Networks.

 ## HW Reports